This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 LIGHTWEIGHT SOFTSHELL LAYER: (optional but recommended).
 A thin breathable but windproof layer for wind protection over base layers.

-WARM LAYER: Synthetic or lightweight down insulated jacket or thick fleece to put on over other layers at breaks and in evenings.
-If bringing down ensure it is kept dry.
+WARM LAYER: Synthetic insulated jacket or thick fleece to put on over other layers at breaks and in evenings.
+Down is not necessarily recommended due to the likelihood of wet weather, if bringing down you will need to ensure it is kept dry.

 WATERPROOF JACKET AND TROUSERS: Gore-tex or equivalent, with a hood and large enough to fit your warm layers underneath.